-Transcription factors such as Emx2, Pax6, and COUP-TFI regulate patterns of cell adhesion molecules (e.g., cadherins; see ref.
-55 for review) and are graded in their expression across the developing cortical sheet (Fig. 6).
-Numerous studies have shown that transcription factors and their downstream target genes covary with aspects of cortical organization, such as cortical field size, location, and connectivity (see ref.
-55 for review), and deletion or overexpression of these factors results in changes in gene expression, contractions and expansions in the sizes of cortical fields, and altered patterns of connectivity from the dorsal thalamus (56) (Fig. 6).
+Transcription factors such as Emx2, Pax6, and COUP-TFI regulate patterns of cell adhesion molecules [e.g., cadherins; see O'Leary and Sahara (2008) for review] and are graded in their expression across the developing cortical sheet (Fig. 6.6).
+Numerous studies have shown that transcription factors and their downstream target genes covary with aspects of cortical organization, such as cortical field size, location, and connectivity [see O'Leary and Sahara (2008) for review], and deletion or overexpression of these factors results in changes in gene expression, contractions and expansions in the sizes of cortical fields, and altered patterns of connectivity from the dorsal thalamus (Bishop et al., 2002) (Fig. 6.6).
 As we discussed previously, such genetic changes only indirectly affect behavior, the actual target of selection.
 The relationship between alterations in transcription factors and changes in the direct targets of selection is complex but has been demonstrated to some degree in the mouse.
-Overexpression of Emx2 increases the size of V1 but decreases the size of somatosensory and motor areas (57, 58).
-When these mice were tested on sensorimotor tasks that assessed hindlimb and forelimb coordination, they performed significantly worse than wild-type mice.
-This study establishes a clear link between genes, cortical field size, and behavior and demonstrates how alterations in patterns of expression of transcription factors and their downstream targets can generate relatively large degrees of phenotypic variability in the cortex, which in turn generates variability in the target of selection.
+For example, overexpression of Emx2 increases the size of V1 but decreases the size of

-Fig. 6.
-Graded patterns of expression of transcription factors (Upper) involved in aspects of arealization such as location and size of cortical fields.
-Knockout (KO; Lower) of these transcription factors generates radically different sizes and positions of cortical fields compared with wild-type mice (Left).
+FIGURE 6.6 Graded patterns of expression of transcription factors (Upper) involved in aspects of arealization such as location and size of cortical fields.
+Overexpression (not shown) and knockout (KO; Lower) of these transcription factors generates radically different sizes and positions of cortical fields compared to wild-type mice (Left).
 Cortical fields are color-coded (see key at bottom).
-Adapted from ref.
-55.
+Deletions of Emx2 result in a compression of caudal fields and an expansion of rostral fields, as do deletions of COUP-TFI.
+However, with the latter manipulation, motor cortex appears to be greatly expanded.
+These studies demonstrate how changes in gene expression may produce dramatic alterations to the cortical phenotype.
+[Note: Figure can be viewed in color in the PDF version of this volume on the National Academies Press website, www.nap.edu.]